PrefectHQ/prefect/docs/tutorials/deployments.md

 Let's start with a simple example that captures many aspects of a standard project:

-- utility files that you import from to keep your code clean
+- Utility files that you import from to keep your code clean.
-- parameterized runs with a basic CLI interface
+- Parameterized runs with a basic CLI interface.
-- logging
+- Logging.

-This flow contains a single flow function `log_flow()`, and a single task `log_task` that logs messages based on a parameter input, your installed Prefect version and an imported message from another file in your project:
+This flow contains a single flow function `log_flow()`, and a single task `log_task` that logs messages based on a parameter input, your installed Prefect version, and an imported message from another file in your project:

 ```python
 import sys